OSGeo/OSGeoLive-doc/en/quickstart/osm_quickstart.rst

 to add your first points to the map, learn how to do street surveys and work with aerial imagery.

-This quickstart introduces some of the off-line software used to edit and render OSM data.
+The remainder of this quickstart introduces some of the off-line software used to edit and render OSM data.

 Programs